guanhuaw/MIRTorch/paper/paper.md

 # Summary

 Image reconstruction converts raw signals into digitized images and is an essential part of modern medical imaging.
 High-quality image reconstruction provides powerful tools for radiologists in diagnosing.
-Fast and accurate image reconstruction is an active topic across many research fields, including optimization, signal processing, and computational imaging.
+Fast and accurate image reconstruction is an active topic across many research fields, including signal processing, computational imaging and machine learning.
 Image reconstruction toolboxes support these researches with algorithmic infrastructures and baselines.

 For many imaging modalities, such as magnetic resonance imaging (MRI), image reconstruction is an inverse problem that is often underdetermined and large-scale.
 Reconstruction toolboxes can model the imaging physics, implement the regularization, and provide corresponding solvers.
 Recent years have also seen a surge in deep learning-based reconstruction, which learns to solve the inverse problem [@deep_learning].
 One may integrate physics modeling into deep learning frameworks to combine the best of both worlds [@physics_informed].
 These model-based or physics-informed deep learning methods received wide attention because of their robustness and explainability.